louadi/DIGGER/README.md

 # Activate the environment
 conda activate DIGGER

-# Make sure you have the necessary files in the sourcedata folder
+# Make sure you have the necessary files for your new organism in the sourcedata folder
 # more info about what these files should look like can be found in the sourcedata README.md

 # copy the example database_sources to have a backup and list of all options.